Alan Berg

 Alan Harrison Berg (January 1934 – June 18, 1984) was an American talk radio show host in Denver, Colorado.
-Born to a Jewish family, he had outspoken atheistic and liberal views and a confrontational interview style.
+He had outspoken atheistic and liberal views and a confrontational interview style.
 Berg was assassinated by members of the white supremacist group The Order, which believed in killing all Jews and sending all black people to Africa.
-Those involved in the killing were part of a group planning to kill prominent Jews such as Berg.
+Those involved in the killing were part of a group planning to kill those they perceived as Jews such as Berg.
 Two of Berg's killers, David Lane and Bruce Pierce, were convicted on charges of federal civil rights violations for killing him.
 They were sentenced to 190 years and 252 years in prison, respectively.

 Early life

 Berg was a native of Chicago, Illinois.
 There are conflicting reports on his exact birthdate, typically being reported as January 1 or January 18, while Berg's birth record gives the date as January 9.
 He was the elder of two children to Joseph Berg (1897–1983), an English-born dentist, and Ruth Kanter (1909–1994), a clothing shop owner from St. Louis.
 The family was Jewish, but according to Berg, his father hid their faith from clients and neighbors.
 Berg graduated high school at 17 and married Judith Lee Berg (née Halpern) in 1951.
 They annulled the marriage after 30 days, but remarried in 1958.
 The couple had no children and divorced in 1978.

 He attended the University of Colorado Denver before transferring to the University of Denver.
 At age 22, Berg was one of the youngest people to pass the Illinois state bar examination and he went into practice in Chicago.
 However, he began to experience neuromuscular seizures and had become an alcoholic.
 His wife convinced him to quit his practice to seek help.
 They moved to Denver, her hometown, and he entered rehabilitation voluntarily.
 Although he completed his treatment, he continued to be plagued by seizures.
 He was ultimately diagnosed with a brain tumor.
 After it was surgically removed, he made a full recovery.
 For the rest of his life, Berg wore long bangs to hide the surgical scars.